bitagoras/xtype/README.md

 All information about sizes or relative jump positions are related to the whole element including the meta info itself.
 So the parser has to remember the position of the `*` character of the meta info as the reference position.
 Also some zero-bytes belong to the element as defined in the grammar rule for the element and therefore is addressed by the meta info.

-Meta information objects can be nested.
+Objects with meta information can be nested.
 This is usefull for several meta infos with different types, e.g.:
 ```
 [*] (meta info with size) [*] (meta info with table of content) (data of type list)
 ```